Ship Wake Detection in SAR Images via Sparse Regularization: Theoretical Preliminaries

 and the denoising operators for the TV and nuclear norm priors,

 where $prox_{\psi_k}^{\lambda_k}(\cdot)$ is the Moreau proximal operator for $\psi_k(\cdot)$.

-Whether they are convex or not, cost functions including the priors presented in this section can be solved via Algorithm \ref{alg:FB2} by using proximal operators for each prior.
-For all priors, proximal operators are well defined in the literature.
-The soft thresholding operation is the proximal operator for $L_1$ norm, whereas for $L_p$ norm the proximal operator can be computed with an iterative algorithm called generalised soft thresholding (GST) \cite{zuo2013generalized,anantrasirichai2017line}.
-The proximal operator for nuclear norm can be obtained via singular value soft thresholding as in \cite{pereyra2016proximal} and for TV norm it can be efficiently computed by using Chambolle's method in \cite{chambolle2004algorithm}.
+The soft thresholding operation is the proximal operator for $L_1$ norm, whereas for $L_p$ norm the proximal operator is computed with an iterative algorithm called generalised soft thresholding (GST) \cite{zuo2013generalized,anantrasirichai2017line}.
+The proximal operator for nuclear norm is obtained via singular value soft thresholding as in \cite{pereyra2016proximal} and for TV norm it is efficiently computed by using Chambolle's method in \cite{chambolle2004algorithm}.